Top 5 Open-Source & Low-Cost Alternatives to Merge.dev (2026)

 Best for: Engineering teams that want full control over integration logic and are comfortable writing and maintaining custom TypeScript.

 You write custom TypeScript scripts that define exactly how data is fetched, transformed, and stored, or let AI generate them for you, and deploy to Nango's production runtime.
-Nango is fully open source; you can run it on Nango Cloud or self-host it on your own infrastructure.
+Nango is source-available under the Elastic License; you can run it on Nango Cloud or self-host it on your own infrastructure.
+Links: GitHub and self-hosting docs.

 Pricing: Nango's Starter plan begins at $50/month but strictly includes just 20 connections.
 After that, you pay $1 per connection, plus metered usage on proxy requests, function compute time, runs, logs, sync storage, and webhooks.
-Self-hosting the open-source version is free.
+Self-hosting the open-source version is free for auth and proxy workloads only; production data syncs on self-hosted instances require an Enterprise plan with a fixed annual license fee.

 The architectural reality and trade-offs:

-• Self-Hosting Burden: Self-hosting means you own uptime, security patching, and infrastructure scaling.
+- Self-Hosting Burden: Self-hosting means you own uptime, security patching, and infrastructure scaling.
+The stack includes Postgres, Redis, ElasticSearch, object storage, and multiple Node services (server, orchestrator, jobs, runner, persist).
 You trade Merge.dev's pricing problem for an internal engineering resource problem.

 Nango is the strongest open-source option if your engineering team has the bandwidth to write and maintain integration code.
 Expect to dedicate at least one engineer part-time to connector maintenance once you are past 20-30 integrations.